kuzzleio/kuzzle-device-manager/doc/2/guides/digital-twins-devices-assets/index.md

 The feedback of device measurements can be done in two ways:

-- reception of data directly in the format accepted by the Kuzzle IoT Platform (see [device-manager/devices:receiveMeasures])
+- reception of data directly in the format accepted by the Kuzzle IoT Platform (see `device-manager/devices:receiveMeasures`)
-- reception of raw data and normalization by a [Decoder]
+- reception of raw data and normalization by a `Decoder`

-The normalized measurements then systematically pass through the [Ingestion Pipeline] in order to be used by the [Business Rules Engine].
+The normalized measurements then systematically pass through the Ingestion Pipeline in order to be used by the Rules Engine.

 ## Assets